zar-hub/Scripts/README.md

 ```

 # Scripts
+Here is a list with all the availabe scripts with a brief description.
 ## mapwac
 This script is used to map a wacom tablet (or any graphic tablet)
 to a specific display in a multi-monitor setup.